 If you have just begun the planning, check out 101 Things to do in Jordan to give you some inspiration on the places you want to make sure you have time to see.

 Rental Cars are very popular in Jordan, get a quote on renting a car before you arrive.
 If you are working on a self-drive itinerary or plan to see the country independently, there is a guide on getting around in Jordan.
 If you get your SIM card at the airport, you will have google maps which are quite good, and should not have problems getting around!
+You should also review this post about tips for renting a car in Jordan.

 If you are thinking of booking a tour, or wondering how much hassle a self drive itinerary can be, check out this post I have on the best Jordan tours to book.